LaVie-environment/MultiLayered-Architechure/README.md

 Resources declared at the top of the module have the fewest dependencies, while resources declared at the bottom have the most dependencies.

+The VPC and the db security group IDs which are outputs of the networking module are passed to the database module.
+Data are passed to the db module by bubbling up from the networking module into the root module and then trickling down into the database module.

+The root module declares component modules and allows those components modules to pass data between themselves.